GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 There's a very nice feature that allows you to view two different map configurations side-by-side.
 For example, you may want to compare two different datasets or the same dataset at two different times.
 Here's an example map of [DEA High Tide Imagery versus DEA Low Tide Imagery](https://maps.dea.ga.gov.au/#share=s-7YeWZKqWkF0Ctv5Av8RkHSWeNzQ).

 1. In the left sidebar, click the three vertical dots ('Show more actions') on a product that you have added to the map &gt; click **Compare**.
 1. A 'screen splitter' will now split the map into two halves.
-In the sidebar, the product's panel will be split into two panels: one labelled 'Left' and the other 'Right'.
+In the sidebar, the product's panel will be split into two copies: one labelled 'Left' and the other 'Right'.
+1. You can configure each side of the map independently.
+E.g. you can change the 'Styles' value on the left side.
+1. You can add additional data products and add them to either the **Left** or **Right** side or **Both** by selecting these options in the left panel.
+E.g. you can add an additional data product only to the left side.
+1. To close this side-by-side view, click the "**&times;**" next to 'Split Screen Mode' in the left sidebar.

 ![Screen splitter](/_files/dea-maps/dea_maps_compare_2.jpg)